 One of the biggest things you learn after taking a chocolate making workshop or a chocolate tour is just how complicated the whole process is.
 From bean to bar, there are at least eight steps: picking the beans, fermenting them, drying them, roasting them, grinding them, mixing them with milk, pouring them into a mold, and cooling them.
 These days, there are machines that make all the steps to this process much easier, but I definitely now have much more of an appreciation for fine artisan chocolate!

 Whether you do it with ChocoMuseo in La Fortuna, or elsewhere, I highly recommend doing a chocolate tour or a chocolate workshop on your next vacation.
 We loved the hands-on aspect of the workshop, and we learned so much from the experience too!

 Have you done a chocolate making workshop with your family?
 Share what you thought about it in the comments.

-Note: We received a complimentary workshop for my daughter and me from ChocoMuseo in exchange for this blog post.
+Note: This is a sponsored post.
+We received a complimentary workshop for my daughter and me from ChocoMuseo in exchange for this blog post.
 However, the views and opinions in this post are completely my own.